icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/appendix.md

 # Appendix: Advanced Web Archiving Processes

-This appendix contains detailed documentation for specialized web archiving processes that are performed infrequently.
+> **Purpose:** This appendix contains detailed documentation for specialized web archiving processes that are performed infrequently.
 These instructions are maintained for reference purposes.

 ## Table of Contents